rocpfa

 Arguments with value assignment Name=Value

-is the corresponding value.
+Specify optional argument pairs in the form Name1=Value1,…,NameN=ValueN, where Name is the name of the argument and Value is the corresponding value.
 The arguments Name=Value must be placed after the other arguments, but the order of the pairs does not matter.

-Example: MaxSNR=15,NumPoints=64,NumPulses=10
+Example: MaxSNR=15,NumPoints=64,NumPulses=10.

 MaxSNR -